 We collected survey results from ~100 users on javalin.io.
 To filter out non-users (first time visitors, etc) the survey link was only shown to users who had performed at least 8 page loads.
 A couple of survey result were still from “non-users”, so these have been discarded.

-We ran an identical survey in around June 2018.
-These results will be included for comparison.
+We ran an almost identical survey in 2020.
+These results are included for comparison.
 Results have been rounded to the closest whole number (integer).

 Q: What role best describes you?

 This has stayed remarkably stable, so there’s not much to say about it.

 REST APIs and WebSockets are basically unchanged since last year.
 Websites shows a small decline in general, but a surprising amount of people have adopted JavalinVue, which is neat.

 Q: What language are you using Javalin with?

 There seems to be a small decrease of Java users relative to Kotlin users.
 This doesn’t necessarily mean that there are fewer Java users overall though.
 The number of downloads is six times higher when this survey was conducted, compared to the previous survey.

 August 2021: 130k unique downloads monthly on Maven central, 20k unique website visitors monthly, 4.9k stars on GitHub